Centralized Staffing Process | Case Study | Kelly US

 Due to the high number of suppliers involved, bill rates lacked consistency, with discrepancies approaching 100% in some cases.
 In addition, candidate screening, employee management, time card procedures, reporting, invoicing and contract compliance criteria were not monitored.

 In order to remove the supplier management burden from hiring managers and improve the staffing process, the company’s Indirect Purchasing Group made a commitment to implement a managed staffing program.
-Kelly Engineering Resources was selected as one of five primary suppliers responsible for staffing all of the location’s engineering requirements.
+Kelly Engineering was selected as one of five primary suppliers responsible for staffing all of the location’s engineering requirements.

-Over a one-month period, the Kelly Engineering Resources team interviewed company managers who were involved in the hiring process to gain a thorough understanding of their existing hiring procedures.
+Over a one-month period, the Kelly Engineering team interviewed company managers who were involved in the hiring process to gain a thorough understanding of their existing hiring procedures.
 Inefficiencies and process gaps were identified and improvement recommendations were made.
 A neutral rate table was established, regardless of the supplier.
-Kelly Engineering Resources also established secondary supplier contracts to ensure the company’s current contract engineering professionals remained on their assignments and that there was no disruption to the workplace.
+Kelly Engineering also established secondary supplier contracts to ensure the company’s current contract engineering professionals remained on their assignments and that there was no disruption to the workplace.

 During the program rollout, additional specialty engineering suppliers were added to complement the core capabilities of Kelly and the other primary suppliers.